olegstepura/dreamhost-ddns/README.md

         post-up /etc/ddns/ddns.sh

- to the interface which connects the web
+ to the interface which connects the web.

  Example:

         auto dsl-provider